 Description is from the Midtown Detroit Inc. website.

-Read customer feedback: Read the reviews and ratings to understand the business's reputation and reliability.
-Confirm Contact Information: Double-check the contact details such as phone numbers and email addresses.
+Look at reviews and ratings: Look at the reviews and ratings provided by other customers to gauge the reputation and reliability of the business.
+Verify Contact Information: Double-check the contact details such as phone numbers and email addresses.
 Visit the business's official website if available.
-Confirm Business Location: Confirm the location using the provided Google map.
+Verify Location: Use the provided Google map to verify the business location before planning a visit.

-Avoid Sharing Sensitive Information: Never give out your social security number, credit card details, or passwords.
-Confirm Identity: Make sure the representative is legitimate.
-You can ask for their name and position and cross-check it on the business's official website.
+Keep Your Information Safe: Keep sensitive information like social security numbers, credit card details, and passwords private.
+Confirm Identity: Ensure that the person you are speaking with is a legitimate representative of the business.
+Check their name and position on the business's official website.
 Before proceeding with any legal matters, consider researching local $stateName state laws.
-It is also advisable to get advice from a licensed lawyer specializing in privacy laws to ensure compliance and to safeguard your rights and interests.
+It is also advisable to get advice from a certified privacy laws attorney to ensure compliance and to safeguard your rights and interests.
 You can find more information here by finding an accredited privacy counsel.

-Weather Check: Look at the weather forecast for the area before you visit.
-Check Business Status: Confirm that the business is operational on the day you plan to visit, considering public holidays and any reported closures.
+Weather Check: Ensure the weather is suitable before planning your visit, particularly in areas with extreme weather.
+Confirm Operational Hours: Confirm that the business is operational on the day you plan to visit, considering public holidays and any reported closures.

-Handling Disputes: If you encounter any legal issues or disputes with a local business, document the details and seek legal advice.
+Reporting Legal Issues: If you face any legal issues or disputes, keep a record and consult with a legal expert.
 You may also report the issue to local consumer protection agencies.
-Address Listing Errors: If you notice a business is closed or has incorrect contact details, inform us.
+Report Listing Problems: Report any inaccuracies such as closed businesses, wrong phone numbers, or incorrect addresses.
 Use this form to report the issue: Contact Us Form